Senate panel approves legislation requiring campaigns to report foreign election help - Local News 8

 The legislation also clarifies the legal definition of an “urgent concern” that requires the intelligence community inspector general to notify Congress about a whistleblower complaint — the issue that led to Trump’s firing of Intelligence Community Inspector General Michael Atkinson.

 The intelligence policy bill, which the committee approved 14-1, still has to be approved by the full Senate.
-One option is that the bill could get attached to the annual must-pass National Defense Authorization Act, which the Senate is expected to take up later this month.
+Rubio said that the committee hoped that the legislation could get attached to the annual must-pass National Defense Authorization Act, which the Senate is expected to take up later this month.
+At that point, he said, Senate Republicans would move to strip out the campaign reporting language.

 Comments